top of page

 Solar Panel Removal and Reinstallation for Roof Work

-When your roof needs work, your solar panels often have to be taken down temporarily so roofers can access the surface.
-In the solar industry, this process is called a solar detach and reset (sometimes referred to as detach reset solar).
-It involves carefully disconnecting the system, removing the panels and racking, and then reinstalling everything once the roofing project is complete.
+When your roof needs work, your solar panels must be taken down temporarily.
+In the solar industry, this process is called a solar detach and reset (sometimes referred to as solar detach reset).
+It involves carefully disconnecting the system, detaching solar panels and racking, and then reinstalling everything once the roofing project is complete.

 A solar detach and reset is different from permanently uninstalling your system.
 With a detach and reset, your existing panels and equipment are put back in place, so you can continue generating clean energy without investing in a brand-new system.
 Permanent removal, on the other hand, is done only if you no longer want solar on your home.